DanielOhrin/NutriHelp/README.md

 ## Purpose & Motivation

-Throughout the year of 2022 I managed to lose 100 lbs. (from 300).
+Throughout the year 2022, I managed to lose 100 lbs.
+My starting weight was 300.
 The difference in my life is outstanding and I have a great appreciation for health and fitness now.
-Coming up with **`NutriHelp`** was a no-brainer, and I enjoyed coding it every step of the way.
+Designing and developing **`NutriHelp`** was an easy decision, and I enjoyed coding it every step of the way.

 ## How does it work?

 ## Users

-When the user first enters the website, they are prompted to Login or Register.
-The registration form has two parts: credentials & other user info.
+When the user first enters the website, they are prompted to Register or Login.
+The registration form has two parts: credentials & other user information.
 I split up the form to improve UX.
+There is a also a random positive message displayed out of 50 possible messages, and a button to navigate users to a detailed view.

 Once logged in, the user sees their [Daily Rundown](https://prnt.sc/RffrwWVEpw_D), which consists of a Calorie & Water goal, and any logged exercise for the day.
 Below that, there is a random positive message (out of 50), and a button to navigate them to a detailed view.